In the broadest sense as far as episodic TV is concerned, Playing Against Type can mean:

 He also seemed to enjoy the dissonance and shock value that comes from people who only know his "wholesome" work discovering his stand-up comedy.

-Phil Silvers, famous for playing fast-talking swindlers, appears in an episode of Kolchak: The Night Stalkers as a Jewish retiree scraping by on his pension in a decaying neighborhood.
+Phil Silvers, famous for playing fast-talking swindlers, appears in an episode of Kolchak: The Night Stalker as a Jewish retiree scraping by on his pension in a decaying neighborhood.
 He's a thousand miles away from Sergeant Bilko and also completely convincing.

-LOST has Dominic Monaghan of The Lord of the Rings fame playing Mancunian failed rock-star heroin addict Charlie Pace.
+Lost has Dominic Monaghan of The Lord of the Rings fame playing Mancunian failed rock-star heroin addict Charlie Pace.
 Though as the show progressed and he kicked the junk, he seemed to revert to a lovable (albeit taller) hobbit.

 Prior to The Golden Girls, Betty White had played raunchy Sue Ann on The Mary Tyler Moore Show, while Rue McClanahan had played The Ditz on Maude.
 Thus Betty was originally considered for Blanche and Rue was considered for Rose.
 Neither actress wanted to play such a similar role, so they suggested the switch.
 As a result, younger viewers are astonished to see their prior series.

-Betty White probably shocks a lot of people with her dirty mouth when she appears in skits on the The Late Late Show with Craig Ferguson.
+Betty White probably shocks a lot of people with her dirty mouth when she appears in skits on The Late Late Show with Craig Ferguson.

 ...as her former one-time MTM "rival" Cloris Leachman did on Dancing with the Stars and the roast of Bob Saget.

 White's career has cycled through types a few times.
 The role of Sue Ann itself was playing against the type she'd established in various programs in the 1950s and 1960s.
-Then, having reestablished herself as the super-nice one on Golden Girls, she's spent the 1990s and 00s playing against it: for example, in her guest appearance in Everwood, where her character was slightly racist; or on Boston Legal, where she killed a man; or on Ugly Betty, where she played herself as a manipulative gambling addict ("All that Golden Girls money went right down the nickel slots!"), or Kitty's Jerk Ass mother in That '70s Show.
+Then, having reestablished herself as the super-nice one on Golden Girls, she's spent the 1990s and 00s playing against it: for example, in her guest appearance in Everwood, where her character was slightly racist; or on Boston Legal, where she killed a man; or on Ugly Betty, where she played herself as a manipulative gambling addict ("All that Golden Girls money went right down the nickel slots!"), or Kitty's Jerkass mother in That '70s Show.

 One of the drawing points of the film Lake Placid was the chance to see Betty White play a foul-mouthed role.